Historic City Greenhouses

 What’s Next for the City Greenhouses?

 With the completion of the new greenhouse, and in shifting planting operations to this new facility, the City has not identified a use for these historic structures in their current location.
-Currently we, the City are examining the possibility of relocating some portion or all of the greenhouses to another location within the city’s boundaries.

 How to Get Involved